Why Diamond Core Drills Overheat — and How to Control Heat in Every Application

 Granite and Dense Hard Stone

 Granite is self-dressing-friendly.
 The abrasive nature of the workpiece drives fresh diamond exposure reliably.
 The primary risk is SFM escalation at large diameters.
 A 6-inch drill at 80 RPM produces nearly 13 times more surface speed than a half-inch drill at the same RPM.
 Machine rigidity becomes a dominant variable at diameters above 6 inches.
+See UKAM’s diamond tools for stone industry for full product options.

 Specific failure mode: Thermal accumulation at the cutting periphery of large-diameter drills from excessive RPM.
 Bond degradation in large-diameter tools happens faster than operators expect because the SFM impact of even modest RPM is large.